UCIDataScienceInitiative/LearningWithPython/TheoryAndPractice.md

 ## Local minima and stochastic gradient descent

 Gradient descent is a first-order "local" algorithm and can be trapped in local minima.
-Stochastic gradient descent only uses a batch of the data at a time and can be improved with "tricks" such as momentum and learning rate decay.
+Stochastic gradient descent only uses a batch of the data at a time and can be combined with "tricks" such as momentum and learning rate decay.
 Training neural networks involve tuning various hyperparameters:

 * weight penalty, dropout probability
 * learning rate or step size